ARTICLES ON DAYLIGHT

 Explore design guides created for architecture students, and equally valuable to practicing architects.
 Discover how light, form, function, and technology shape sustainable and human-centered buildings.

-These publications are freely available for personal, non-commercial online reading and sharing—no sign-up or email required.
+These selected publications are freely available for personal, non-commercial online reading and sharing—no sign-up or email required.
 Please read the 'Access and use' in the footer.

 Shaping spaces with light - design principles and the EN 17037 EU standard